RyanO-Projects/STEM-Lab-Project/README.md

 ## Features:

 - Sign in/ Sign out functionality
 - A timetable that displays tutoring availability.
 - A BEAUTIFUL homepage that combines these functions into one place
+- Control timetable data from '/admin' page, add & remove tutors and set their hours.

 ## User Accounts Tutorial: